antoniojaneiro/xgboost/README.md

 - **Encoding Discussion**: A discussion on whether to use Ordinal Encoding or One-Hot Encoding when training an XGBoost model.

 ## Notebooks
-- xgboost_exercise: An exercise using adult data where I implement Machine Learning techniques to build XGboost models and discuss encoding techniques.
+- xgboost_gridsearch_cv: An exercise using adult data where I implement Machine Learning techniques to build XGboost models and discuss encoding techniques.